Ashw1nBhat/Assembler-Nand2Tetris/README.md

  -To add an .asm file for processing into .hack binary code, add the input file path in the "input_path" section mentioned in Program.cs

- -To get the desired output in an .hack file, add the output file path in the "output_path" section mentioned in Program.cs
+ -To get the desired output in a .hack file, add the output file path in the "output_path" section mentioned in Program.cs